Energy0124/freepiano/README.md

 * New popup key modify menu, with quick script edit.
 * Adds fixed-doh display mode.
 * Adds keyboard animation, can be changed in gui settings.
+* Adds a 'Sync' modifier on controller command, combined use with other modifiers. for example 'SyncPress' will do a 'Press' control after playing next note.
 * Fixed a bug that keyboard map script editor still has a length limit.